Gravitational lensing of gravitational waves: universal characteristics of strongly lensed memory waveforms: Universality of the lensed memory waveforms

 One immediately recognizes the similarities shared by the curves in the same color in Figs.~\ref{fig-lmem} and \ref{fig-inhev}.
 Clearly, in Eqs.~\eqref{eq-lhh-td-mm} and \eqref{eq-lhh-td-s}, the squared brackets are universal, irrelevant to the details of the lens model and the binary system.
 They can be used to explain the morphology of the lensed memory waveform observed in the previous section based on a specific example.
 Since the expression in the squared brackets of Eq.~\eqref{eq-lhh-td-mm} is odd, the lensed memory waveform from the type I or type III image is also odd.
 Similarly, Eq.~\eqref{eq-lhh-td-s} is clearly an even function, so the lensed memory waveform from the type II image is even.
 Finally, by Fig.~\ref{fig-inhev}, the slope at $T=0$ for the type I image is positive as $k_\text{I}=1$, while it is negative for the type III image since $k_\text{III}=-1$.

 There is also an intriguing characteristic of the blue curve, i.e., it has a sharp peak at $T=0$.
 The direction in which the peak points to is upward in this plot.
 A similar sharp peak can also be found in Fig.~\ref{fig-lmem} where the actual lensed memory waveforms were plotted.
 This peak can be used to define ``a positive direction'' of the plot.
 The slope at $T=0$ for the type I or III image is actually relative to this direction.
 That is, if in a plot, the peak of the type II image points in the positive direction of the plot, then the slope at $T=0$ for the type I image is positive, and the slope for the type III image is negative.
 However, if in a plot, the peak of the type II image points to the negative direction of the plot, then the slope for the type I image is negative, and for the type III image positive.
 That one relates the sign of the slope of the type I or III image to the direction of the peak of the type II is important, because in the real detection, the observed signal shall be multiplied by the appropriate antenna pattern functions.
-No matter what the types are, all images from the same binary star system shall also be multiplied by the same antenna pattern functions.
+No matter what the types are, all images from the same binary star system shall also be multiplied by the same antenna pattern function $F_+$ \footnote{Here, by ``same'', we mean the same functional form for the antenna pattern function, but not the same value, if the space-borne interferometer is used to observe the lensed memory signal.}.
 These functions have the property that when the polarization angle $\psi$ changes to $\psi\pm\pi/2$, they change their signs \cite{Poisson2014,Zhang:2020khm}.
 So if one does not use the peak of the type II image to define a positive direction of the time-domain waveform plot, one cannot distinguish the type I image from the type III.
+A remark is in order.
+Since $F_+$ actually changes in time for an space-borne interferometer, the observed lensed memory waveform $F_+(T)h_\text{D}^{(a)}(T)$ does not have exactly the same shape shown in Figs.~\ref{fig-lmem} and \ref{fig-omc}.
+It seems that one cannot determine the direction of the peak of the type II image, or the slope of the type I or III image, by analyzing the observed lensed memory waveform.
+However, this is not necessarily true.
+One shall realize that $F_+(T)$ changes with time very slowly \cite{Zhang:2020khm}, on the order of $10^{-5}$ Hz, way below the sensitivity bands of many space-borne interferometers.
+For the lensed memory signal that is detectible by these interferometers, $F_+(T)$ will not appreciably affect the morphology of the lensed memory waveform when the signal $h_\text{D}^{(a)}$ changes the fastest (e.g, when $T=0$ for the type I image, and $T=T_{d,2}\approx2.8$ sec for the type II image in Fig.~\ref{fig-lmem}).